vipin251/get-data-project/code_book.md

 ## Project Description
 The project uses the raw data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
-Unzipp the file and read the readme.txt file to know in detail how raw data is generated. *This project aims to merge the test and train data sets and select only features containing mean and standard deviation from 561 availbale features, make it tidy according to Hadley Wickham's tidy data principles, add descriptive variable names and activity labesl, creates a second, independent tidy data set with the average of each variable for each activity and each subject*
+Unzipp the file and read the readme.txt file to know in detail how raw data is generated. *This project aims to merge the test and train data sets and select only features containing mean and standard deviation from 561 availbale features, make it tidy according to Hadley Wickham's tidy data principles( Ref No. 2:List given at the bottom of this code book), add descriptive variable names and activity labesl, creates a second, independent tidy data set with the average of each variable for each activity and each subject*

-##Study design and data processing
+## Study design and data processing

-###Collection of the raw data
+### Collection of the raw data
 Please read the readme.txt available at the above link for more detailed description.
 The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
-Using its embedded accelerometer and gyroscope, data generated for 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz _(Copied from the readme.txt file from tha above link)_
+Using its embedded accelerometer and gyroscope, data generated for 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz _(Copied from the readme.txt file from tha above link)_.

 The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.
-See 'features_info.txt' for more details.
+See 'features_info.txt' for more details. _(Copied from the readme.txt file from tha above link)_ .

 For each record it is provided:
 - Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.